turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 For CPU's with hyperthreading(ex: 4 cores and 8 threads), you would add another line as you did before.
 However, take care with the `"affine_to_cpu"` part.
 Check out the notes at the top of the `cpu.txt` file for information on adjusting that.

 Next, we'll tweak the `"low_power_mode"` option.
-My impression of this setting is that it doubles, triples etc ( false - 5 ). the cache used - depending on the setting - which can increase speeds.
+My impression of this setting is that it increases the cache used - depending on the setting - by 2x, 3x, etc. (false - 5x) which can increase speeds.
 For CN/Pico or cryptonight-turtle, `"true"` or `2` seems to be the sweet spot (for CPU's with enough cache).
 No increase has been seen for higher values.
 (Note: `"true"` and `2` are, in this case, the same value )